BrentLittle/WebDevBootcamp/Section 09 - Other CSS Properties/README.md

 ## Transformations
 Transform allows us to do alot to elements on a web page.

+All of these transforms apply to the element and all content that lies within them.

 ### rotate()
 allows us to take an angle and rotate the element by that amount.
 It can be in degrees, radians, gradians, or turns.
 ```